Explaining “qualitative characteristics” from the IFRS Conceptual Framework for Financial Reporting

 If the underlying economic phenomenon is complex, and therefore inherently difficult to understand, then its representation will be complex.

-Now one final point about quality – in any business decision there is an overriding cost quality trade-off and this is formalised in the Conceptual Framework as the cost constraint.
+Now one final point about Qualitative characteristics of the conceptual framework. – in any business decision there is an overriding cost quality trade-off and this is formalised in the Conceptual Framework as the cost constraint.

 The costs of reporting better quality financial information need to be justified by the extra benefits of that better quality financial information.

-So there is a balance to be struck between maximising the qualitative characteristics of financial information and producing that information at an acceptable cost.
+So we must strike a balance between maximising the qualitative characteristics of financial information and producing that information at an acceptable cost.

 I think of the cost constraint as a big angry dog, Fido, because, well, how else do you keep cats and kittens in line?